Late Time Phenomena in $f(T,\mathcal{T})$ Gravity Framework: Role of $H_0$ Priors: cosmological Observation data sets

 \section{cosmological Observation data sets}

-We have presented brief descriptions of the cosmological data sets and the methodology used to obtain the best-fit values of the cosmological parameters.
-The best-fit values of the parameters will enable us to study the late-time behavior of the Universe along with the $H_0$ tension, if any.
-The data sets to be used are Hubble data, Supernovae Type Ia data, and BAOs.
-The $H_0$ priors used are Red Giant Branch (TRGB) and HW.
-We shall use the PYTHON package chain consumer Ref \cite{Foreman_Mackey_2013} to execute a Markov Chain Monte Carlo (MCMC) analysis to integrate these data sets.
+We have presented brief descriptions of the cosmological data sets and the methodology.
+The data sets to be used are Hubble, Supernovae Type Ia and BAO.
+The $H_0$ priors used are R21 and TRGB.
+We shall use the emcee package Ref \cite{Foreman_Mackey_2013} to execute a Markov Chain Monte Carlo (MCMC) analysis to integrate these data sets.
 MCMC is a robust sampling technique that extracts samples from the posterior distribution of the cosmological model.
 This method is widely used in Bayesian statistics to estimate model parameters and quantify uncertainties.
-In this process, a large sample size would be required to ensure the accuracy of the model.
-We compute the one-dimensional parameter distribution that provides the posterior distribution of each parameter and the two-dimensional parameter distributions which will reveal the covariance relationship between pairs of parameters.
-Our analysis culminates in generating MCMC corner plots at 1$\sigma$ and 2$\sigma$ confidence level.\\
+A large sample size would be required to ensure the accuracy of the model in this process.
+We compute the one-dimensional parameter distribution that provides the posterior distribution of each parameter and the two-dimensional parameter distributions, revealing the covariance relationship between pairs of parameters.
+Our analysis culminates in generating MCMC corner plots at 1$\sigma$ and 2$\sigma$ confidence levels.\\

 \textbf{Cosmic Chronometers (CC):} We employed 31 data points for the Hubble parameter derived from the cosmic chronometer (CC) methodology.
-This technique allows for directly analyzing the Hubble function across a range of redshifts up to \( z \leq 2 \).
+This technique allows for directly analyzing the Hubble function across a range of redshifts up to $z \leq 2$.
 The strength of CC data lies in its ability to evaluate the age difference between two passively evolving galaxies that formed simultaneously but have a small difference in redshift, enabling the calculation of \( \frac{\Delta z}{\Delta t} \).
 Refs \cite{Jimenez_2002, Zhang_2014hz, Jimenez_2003cmb, Moresco_2016hubb, Simon_2005prd, M_Moresco_2012JCAP, Daniel_Stern_2010jcap, Moresco_2015mnras} provide the basis for the CC data points.
-The associated estimate for \( \chi^{2}_{H} \) is given as,
+The associated estimate for $\chi^{2}_{CC}$ is given as,